bipolarbridges/companion-app/README.md

-# Maslo Companion Kit
+# Bipolar Bridges Companion Kit

+This is a fork of [HeyMaslo/companion-kit](https://github.com/HeyMaslo/companion-kit) that is extended to include features specifically for the Bipolar Bridges project.

+## Setup

-The setup section below is the required steps to set up a local instance of this project.
+The steps below are required to set up a local instance of this project.
 The subsequent section outlines how to run the applications and deploy new functionality to the firebase server after the project has been set up.

-## Setup

 ### 1. Install Requirements